TAOS-Labs/blog/content/posts/page-fault.md

 ### The Page Cache

 The page cache is a vital part of managing file-backed mappings with mmap.
+It serves as an in-memory buffer for file contents, allowing multiple processes to efficiently share access to the same file data while minimizing expensive disk operations by keeping frequently accessed pages in RAM.
 In our kernel, the page cache is defined as follows:

 ```rust